msantam2/inDecks/docs/sample_state.md

   cards: {
     1: {
       question: "What is a tendon?",
-      answer: "Fibrous collagen that links muscle to bone"
+      answer: "Fibrous collagen that links muscle to bone",
-      author_id: 1,
       deck_id: 1,
     }
   }